-115.16 Inmates with disabilities and inmates who are limited English proficient
+115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard

-- Inmate ID w/ PREA Information Printed of Back

-- Required List Prior to On Site Visit
+- GDC Policy 208.6.
+Prison Rape Elimination Act-PREA, Sexually Abuse Behavior, Prevention and Intervention Program, A. Prevention Planning, Paragraph 6

-- · Unified Government of Athens Clack with GDC Agreement
+- Unified Government of Athens Clack with GDC Agreement

 - Facility PREA Policy

 - MOU Language Services Plus

 - PREA Equal Opportunity Education Policy

-- Staffing Plan 2022
+- Staffing Plan 2024

 - PREA Brochures English

 - GDC PREA Offender Brochure Spanish

 - ACC PPEA Brochures Spanish

 - GDC TC PREA Brochure Spanish

 - Offender Handbook

 - List of Inmates who are Blind, Deaf, or Hard of Hearing 0

 - List of Inmates who are LEP 0

 - List of Inmates with Cognitive Disabilities 0

 - List of Inmates with Physical Disabilities (Wheel Chair, etc.) 0

 - DOC Administrative Services Statewide Contracts for Provision of American Sign Language for Hearing

-- GDC Policy 208.6.
-Prison Rape Elimination Act-PREA, Sexually Abuse Behavior, Prevention and Intervention Program, A. Prevention Planning, Paragraph 6

-- Online PREA Audit: Pre-Audit Questionnaire Prisons and Jails
+- Pre-Audit Questionnaire Prisons and Jails

 - Formal & Informal Interviews

-The agency shall take appropriate steps to ensure that inmates with disabilities (including, for example, inmates who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities), have an equal opportunity to participate in or benefit from all aspects of the agency's effort to prevent, detect, and respond to sexual abuse and sexual harassment.
-Such steps shall include, when necessary to ensure effective communication with inmates who are deaf or hard of hearing, providing access to interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.
-In addition, the agency shall ensure that written materials are provided in formats or through methods that ensure effective communication with inmates with disabilities, including inmates who have intellectual disabilities, limited reading skill, or who are blind or have low vision.
-An agency is not required to take actions that it can demonstrate would result in a fundamental alteration in the nature of a service, program, or activity, or in undue financial and administrative burdens, as those terms are used in regulations promulgated under title II of the Americans with Disabilities Act, 28 CFR 35.164.
+The agency shall take all necessary measures to ensure that inmates with disabilities-including those who are deaf or hard of hearing, blind or have low vision, or have intellectual, psychiatric, or speech disabilities-are afforded an equal opportunity to participate in and benefit from all aspects of the agency's initiatives to prevent, detect, and respond to sexual abuse and harassment.

+To achieve this, the agency shall, when required for effective communication, provide access to qualified interpreters who can accurately and impartially facilitate communication, both receptively and expressively, using any specialized vocabulary necessary.
+Additionally, the agency shall ensure that written materials are available in accessible formats or through alternative methods that accommodate inmates with disabilities, such as those with intellectual impairments, limited reading proficiency, or visual impairments.

+However, the agency is not obligated to implement measures that would fundamentally alter the nature of a service, program, or activity, nor those that would impose undue financial or administrative burdens, as defined by Title II of the Americans with Disabilities Act (28 CFR 35.164).